evertonstz/pynps/README.md

 You can drop a wget binary at `/home/$USER/.config/pyNPS/lib/` after that pyNPS will autodetect and use it automatically, no need to add the path to your config file.

 In case you decide to store your binary outside `/home/$USER/.config/pyNPS/lib/` you'll need to specify this folder in your config file unde the "wget_location" option.
 ******
+# windows
+Just happens this also works on windows, there are binary releases in the [releases page](https://github.com/evertonstz/pynps/releases), more info how using it on windows can be found [here](https://github.com/evertonstz/pynps/releases/tag/1.4.0).
+Remember Windows is not fully supported, so your milage may vary: just use [NPSBrowser](https://nopaystation.com/vita/npsReleases/) .

+******
 # Updating database